maquaro/maquaro.github.io/index.md

       [Abstract]
       [<a href="https://doi.org/10.1016/j.csda.2012.07.003">Paper</a>]
     </summary>
-    <p>The panel-data regression models are frequently applied to micro-level
+    <p style="text-align: justify;">The panel-data regression models are frequently applied to micro-level
     data, which often suffer from data contamination, erroneous observations, or unobserved heterogeneity.
 Despite the adverse effects of outliers on classical estimation methods, there are only a few robust estimation methods